AnSavvides/react-digits/README.md

 ## Notes

 - This is a front-end only implementation and it is assumed that you have written code to handle the validation logic in the back-end.
 See the `onLoginSuccess` function in [`src/ReactDigits.js`](src/ReactDigits.js) where we make a `POST` request with `JSON` to a `/user/verify` endpoint
 - Digits is not available as an npm package, but rather over CDN; because of that, we had to include the Digits web SDK over CDN & reference it in our `webpack` configuration in [`externals`](http://webpack.github.io/docs/library-and-externals.html).
+As a side effect, this is stopping us from creating this solution as a reusable npm-installable component.

 ## License